 Neda joined Watsi on January 21st, 2014.
 Six years ago, Neda joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Neda's most recent donation traveled 8,500 miles to support James, a man from Kenya, to fund brain surgery.
+Neda's most recent donation traveled 8,600 miles to support Naw Lah, a 35-year-old teacher, mother, and refugee from Thailand, to fund a C-section surgery to deliver her baby safely.

 Neda has funded healthcare for 26 patients in 9 countries.